-It’s easy to determine your body weight, jump on the scale.
+It’s easy to determine your body weight and jump on a scale.
 But what percentage of your total weight is fat?
 What percentage is lean muscle and bone?
 One way to find out is by using our body fat percentage calculator and a few simple measurements.
-The calculator uses specific body measurements and equations developed at the Naval Health Research Center to determine body fat levels of Navy personnel.
+The calculator uses specific body measurements and equations developed at the Naval Health Research Center to determine the body fat levels of Navy personnel.

 Why is calculating your body fat percentage important?

 Obesity is the leading preventable cause of death worldwide and claims over 360,000 deaths each year in the U.S. alone.
-According to the CDC, 40% of the U.S. population is defined as obese.
-Obesity and excess body fat are responsible for obstructive sleep apnea and contribute to cardiovascular disease, stroke, cancer, and diabetes.
+According to the CDC, 40% of the U.S. population is obese.
+Obesity and excess body fat handle obstructive sleep apnea and contribute to cardiovascular disease, stroke, cancer, and diabetes.
 Once you know your body fat percentages, you can design programs to add lean muscle to reduce those fat stores.

-How to use the body fat percentage calculator.
+How do you use a body fat percentage calculator?

 Using a tape measure, determine your waist, hip, and neck measurements.
-Input these measurements with your gender and height, and our calculator will estimate your body fat percentage, lean muscle mass.
-To determine the weight of your body fat, subtract your lean mass from your total body weight.
+Input these measurements with your gender and height, and our calculator will estimate your body fat percentage and lean muscle mass.
+To determine your body fat weight, subtract your lean mass from your total body weight.
 For example, a 52-year-old male who is 65 inches tall and weighs 180 pounds, has a 37-inch waist, 18-inch neck, and 40-inch hips have a body fat percentage of 19.8% and a lean mass of 144 pounds.

 - Use a tape measure that doesn’t stretch (try fiberglass).